We may not answer every one of your questions here,

 Will the roads be closed to vehicle traffic?

-Both routes will have increased police presence and ride marshals for traffic safety.
 You will be riding on roads for part or all of the course, depending on your course selection.
 We have selected roads that traditionally do not have a large amount of traffic, but they are not closed to only bicycles.
 Ride defensively, stay as far to the right as possible, stay on the shoulder of the road if possible, watch out for ag implements.
-It is planting season in rural Nebraska.
 Show courtesy by stopping, moving as far to the side of the road or in the ditch as possible, and allowing ag implements to safely pass you before resuming the ride.
-Follow all directions provided by officers and route volunteers.
+Follow all directions provided by route volunteers.
 Be safe, this is not a race.

 What should I pack?